Conspiracy thriller Unknown is loaded with intriguing ideas about identity, insanity … and being bad.

 Dr Martin Harris (Liam Neeson) is in Berlin with wife Elizabeth (January Jones) for a biotech conference.
 Then he loses his briefcase and, in the rush to get it back, winds up in a coma.

 He wakes up in hospital with no ID, and no wife.
 Liz is back at the hotel with a stranger who claims to be the real Martin Harris.

 With no way of proving he’s the real deal, our guy searches for a loophole.
 But it’s soon clear someone out there doesn’t want Martin Harris around at all.

 Unknown’s second plot

 One day you’re a vicious killer-for-hire with zero qualms about mass murder, the next you’ve forgotten what you do for a living.
 It’s easily done.

 Dr Martin Harris is in Berlin for a biotech conference – until he bumps his head, loses his ID and discovers his life is a lie.

 In fact, they’re both frauds.
 They’re in Berlin to kill Professor Bressler (Sebastian Koch).
-Bressler is about to release a crop that can cure world hunger – but an unknown player wants him dead.
+Bressler is about to release a crop that can cure world hunger – and an unknown player wants him dead.
+So:

 - Dr and Mrs Harris came to Berlin three months ago to plant a bomb at the hotel hosting the conference.